-Creates a Bulk Data Exchange Job and assigns it a job id and a file reference id.
-You need to add these ids to all Bulk Data Exchange calls that are related to your job, such as getJobStatusRequest.
-You will also need to add this information to File Transfer Service requests for this job.
+Creates a Bulk Data Exchange Job and assigns it a job ID and a file reference ID.
+You need to add these IDs to all Bulk Data Exchange calls that are related to your job, such as getJobStatusRequest.
+You will also need to add this information to File Transfer API call requests for this job.

 The box below lists all fields that could be included in the call request.
 To learn more about an individual field or its type, click its name in the box (or scroll down to find it in the table below the box).